 Notice-of-Claim Requirements

+If an injured person sues an officer or employee of a public corporation or other government organization, New York law requires that notice of the person's claim be given to the proper government entity in a notice of claim, pursuant to General Municipal Law § 50-e.
 This notice-of-claim rule applies to personal injury lawsuits against public hospitals, transportation systems and schools as well as government-owned utilities and other operators providing public services.
 Therefore, people who are hit by city buses, suffer from malpractice at county hospitals or slip and fall in municipal buildings must provide a proper notice of claim if they sue the government operator or entity for damages.
-Some examples of entities requiring a notice of claim include:
+Some examples of entities requiring a notice of claim include:- The City of New York

 - Metropolitan Transportation Authority (MTA)